This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 Fig 2.
 Map of the recorded workings of Great Wheal Vor – 1847 (based on MRO R137)

-The UK’S unique manorial system dating from the 11th century separates the ownership of minerals underground from that of the ownership of the land above ground.
+The UK’S unique manorial system dating from the 11th century separates the ownership of minerals underground from that of the ownership of the land at the surface.

 Traditionally in Cornwall the owners of the various manors became de facto owners of the underground minerals.